Ashbridge's Bay: Fisherman’s Island and reclamation

 Due to industrial development and sewage disposal into the marsh, in 1910 a Toronto Board of Trade proposal for Ashbridges Bay was for an industrial district for industrial offices and sites served by railway lines, public warehouses alongside docking facilities south of Keating Channel to the Eastern Gap and a parkland/recreational strip at the south end.
 In 1912, the Toronto Harbour Commission drained it and reclaimed the land.
 The Ashbridges Bay Reclamation Scheme was the largest engineering project in North America at that time, filling in an area from Cherry Street to Leslie Street to create the Port Lands Industrial District and building the Ashbridges Bay Wastewater Treatment Plant.
 When it was completed in the 1920s, only a fragment of the original Ashbridges Bay remained, and the mouth of the Don River had been dramatically altered, instead flowing through the Keating Channel.
 The bay's size was shrunk to the area between the Port Lands and Woodbine Beach.

 Ashbridges Bay Park opened in 1977.
-In the early 2000s the park was improved by Waterfront Toronto, including the building of a skateboard park.
-The current bay is surrounded by marinas, the treatment plant and a small tree lined section along Lake Shore Boulevard East such that the original natural shoreline has disappeared completely.
+In the early 2000s, the park was improved by Waterfront Toronto, including the building of a skateboard park.
+The current bay is surrounded by marinas, the treatment plant, and a small tree-lined section along Lake Shore Boulevard East such that the original natural shoreline has disappeared completely.
 Ashbridges Bay is also a popular location for fireworks on Canada Day and Victoria Day.
+Cherry Street Beach is the old remaining portion of the sandbar.